SingleAccretion/Dotnet-Runtime.Dev/README.md

 1) Action: one of `replay`, `asmdiffs`, `basediffs` and `redownload`. `basediffs` is the same as `asmdiffs`, except that it uses the "base" Jits.
 The default is `asmdiffs`.
 2) Target RID and host arch: the defaults are `win-x64` and `x64`.
 Like `diff-mem.ps1` and `diff-dasm.ps1`, `spmi.ps1` will prefer to use the `x86`-hosted compilers for `x86` and `ARM` diffs.
 3) Collection: one of `aspnet`, `bench`, `clrtests`, `cglibs`, `libs` or `libstests`.
 While replay and asmdiffs only support specifiying one collection, or none, in which case all are used, the `redownload` action supports a whitespace-separated list of them.
+4) Jit options: `b:JitOption=Value` if the option should apply only the the base compiler, `d:JitOption=Value` for the opposite, and simply `JitOption=Value` if it should apply to both.

 #### `unpack-dasm.ps1` - download and unpack diffs produced by SPMI in CI